|« PreviousNext »|

 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-In the EBS Snapshots pane, right-click the snapshot to copy, and then click Copy Snapshot.
+Select the snapshot to copy, and then select Copy from the Actions list.

 In the Copy Snapshot dialog box, update the following as necessary: